George W. Hayward: Death

-Controversy and mystery surrounded Hayward's death.
+Controversy and mystery surround Hayward's death.

-One version states that his friend Mir Wali arranged his death on the orders of Aman ul-Mulk.

-An alternate version - that which was least convenient for the British - had it that the Maharaja of Kashmir had arranged Hayward's death as revenge for the letter about the Kashmiri atrocities in Dardistan.
+One version of events states that his friend Mir Wali arranged his death on the orders of Aman ul-Mulk.
+The alternative, which was less convenient for the British, had it that the Maharaja of Kashmir had arranged Hayward's death as revenge for the letter about the Kashmiri atrocities in Dardistan.
 The theory says the Maharaja exacted revenge against Hayward and also benefited by framing the ruler's enemy, Mir Wali.

 Hayward's body was later recovered by a Kashmiri soldier.
-It was found under a small pile of stones, taken back to Gilgit, and buried in an orchard that later became the town's Christian cemetery.
+It was found under a small pile of rocks, taken back to Gilgit, and buried in an orchard that later became the town's Christian cemetery.
 His tombstone, paid for by the Maharaja of Kashmir, reads: "To the memory of G. W. Hayward, Gold Medallist of the Royal Geographical Society of London, who was cruelly murdered at Darkot, 18 July 1870, on his journey to explore the Pamir steppe.
 This monument is erected to a gallant officer and accomplished traveller at the instance of the Royal Geographical Society."

-Since his death, Hayward received little acclaim or recognition.
-However, he stands alone among the explorers of the Western Himalaya in terms of the areas he surveyed and the size of his expeditions – usually just himself and three to six porters and bearers.
+Since his death, Hayward has received little recognition.
+He stands alone, however, among the explorers of the Western Himalaya in the difficulty of the areas he surveyed and the small size of his expeditions – usually just himself and three to six porters and bearers.

 Miscellaneous

 In the 1930s Colonel Reginald Schomberg, a British traveller, passed through Darkot and said local families still possessed Hayward's pistol, telescope and saddle.
 A London auction sold six topographical watercolours by Hayward in the 1950s that turned up in the Bombay bazaar.

 Sir Henry Newbolt wrote the poem "He Fell Among Thieves" about Hayward's death.
+Welsh composer David John Thomas (1881-1928), also known by his bardic name as Afan Thomas, composed a cantata based on this poem.